-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The supplement contains four clinically-tested ingredients.
 The blend has been shown to help accelerate metabolism and ignite fat loss.
 Users aren’t talking about harmful side effects, and customer feedback posted online reveals people see incredible results.

 The makers of Leptigen are so positive about their product they’re offering a Special Trial Offer, which is uncommon.

 We found hundreds of user comments about HeartGreens and created this helpful FAQ.

 HeartGreens side effects could include nausea, decrease in appetite, constipation, and stomach discomfort, based on the ingredients.

 HeartGreens ingredients are Kale, wheat grass, barley grass, spinach, inulin, natural lemon flavor, magnesium ascorbate, monk fruit extract, malic acid, stevia, spirulina, guar gum, and licorice root extract.

 There are studies available on the official website showing the effectiveness of key ingredients in the supplement.
 There’s a possibility that the product may produce results.